-Cookies for breakfast are justified if they have coffee in them and it’s National Chocolate Chip Day, right?
+Cookies for breakfast are justified if they have coffee in them, right?
+Yasss!
+Best way to get my coffee fix ever!

 Coffee and chocolate are two of my favorite things!
 So, when I can have both of them at the same time…and in a cookie… it’s happy dance time!
 The only thing that would make these soft and chewy cookies better is to drink them with a cup of coffee.
 I know milk and cookies is the thing, but with as much milk as I add to my coffee, it’s very, very close to coffee-flavored milk.